dustinmschroeder/dustinmschroeder.github.io/research/research_page.markdown

 ![Alt text](/images/field.jpg)

-A description of this research thrust overall

 ---
 ##The ICECAP Project and Operation Ice Bridge

 Principle Collaborator(s):

 A Description of the Project

+That takes a couple of lines

 ---